smjolame/Mem_Curv_Scripts/README.md

 This work primarily investigates the budding process during SARS-CoV- 2 infection.
-To do so, the membrane from cryo-TEM images of infected cells is segmented.
+To do so, the membrane from cryo-ET images of cells expressing SARS-CoV-2 virus-like particles (VLPs) is segmented.
 The samples consist of different compositions regarding the envelope structural protein (E).
 This segmentation provides a discrete representation of the actual membrane and serves as the starting point of this study.
 Based on the